-- 1.1 This policy sets forth provisions applying to ownership of and commercial rights to, intellectual property developed by University Faculty members, as well as procedures that govern the use and distribution of intellectual property. - 1.2 The primary mission of the University is education, research, and the creation and dissemination of knowledge.
+- 1.1 This policy sets forth provisions applying to ownership of and commercial rights to, intellectual property developed by University Faculty members, as well as procedures that govern the use and distribution of intellectual property. - 1.1.1 The University and the researcher share a common interest in promoting the generation and commercialization of intellectual property and agree that the development of intellectual property often requires professional activity that takes place partly outside of the University.
+Restrictions and penalties described in Article 2.8-6.0 [Outside Professional Activities] will not apply in the development and commercialization of intellectual property.
+Researchers must ensure that their regular duties are not impeded by work on the development of intellectual property. - 1.2 The primary mission of the University is education, research, and the creation and dissemination of knowledge.
 The University affirms that principles of freedom of research and of free publication of the information generated.
 However, it is recognized that the community at large may also benefit if inventive and creative advances in artistic, scientific, and other knowledge developed at the University are protected by patent or other statutory means, where possible, and provided to outside parties for commercial use.
-Under appropriate agreements, the University and intellectual property creators should be allowed to benefit from transactions resulting from the commercial development of intellectual property. - 1.3 Since the University draws substantial operating and research funds from the general public through the governments of Nova Scotia and of Canada, the dissemination of knowledge and the creation and development of its intellectual property at the University for the cultural, social and economic benefit of the peoples of Nova Scotia, of Atlantic Canada and of other regions of Canada are priorities of the University. - 1.4 The objectives of this policy are: - a) to reaffirm the right to publish and to encourage the creation of intellectual property; - b) to provide a mechanism for the utilization or commercial application of intellectual property in a manner which benefits the University, the community and all intellectual property creators; and - c) to contribute, to the extent possible, to the social, cultural and economic development of Atlantic Canada and other regions of Canada. - d) to protect the rights of Faculty members and the intellectual property they create - e) to preserve academic freedom in research and the core mission of the University in teaching, research, and service. - 1.5 It is possible that, at times, the academic mission of the University may conflict with the potential commercialization of intellectual property developed at the University.
-The following principles shall take precedence over any other aspect of this policy, where applicable: - a) Faculty members alone have the right to determine whether or not any new creation or discovery for which they are responsible should be commercialized; - b) Faculty members who have decided to pursue commercialization of any creation or discovery through the University may be asked to withhold publication of any material or not to make any presentation thereof only for a reasonable period of time, not exceeding nine (9) months following the University's notification to the Intellectual Property Creator(s) of its decision to protect the Intellectual Property and/or exploit it for commercial gain.
+Under appropriate agreements, the University and intellectual property creators should be allowed to benefit from transactions resulting from the commercial development of intellectual property. - 1.3 Since the University draws substantial operating and research funds from the general public through the governments of Nova Scotia and of Canada, the creation, development, and dissemination of knowledge at the University for the cultural, social and economic benefit of the peoples of Nova Scotia, of Atlantic Canada and of other regions of Canada are priorities of the University. - 1.4 The objectives of this policy are: - a) to reaffirm the right to publish and to encourage the creation of intellectual property; - b) to provide a mechanism for the utilization or commercial application of intellectual property in a manner which benefits the University, the community and all intellectual property creators; - c) to contribute, to the extent possible, to the social, cultural and economic development of Atlantic Canada and other regions of Canada. - d) to protect the rights of Faculty members and the intellectual property they create; and - e) to preserve academic freedom in research and the core mission of the University in teaching, research, and service.

+- 1.5 It is possible that, at times, the academic mission of the University may conflict with the potential commercialization of intellectual property developed at the University.
+The following principles shall take precedence over any other aspect of this policy, where applicable: - a) Faculty members alone have the right to determine whether or not any new creation or discovery for which they are responsible should be commercialized; no Faculty member shall be obliged by the University to engage in the commercial exploitation of his or her scholarly work nor to provide commercial justification for it; - b) Faculty members who have decided to pursue commercialization of any creation or discovery through the University may be asked to withhold publication of any material or not to make any presentation thereof only for a reasonable period of time, not exceeding nine (9) months following the University's notification to the Intellectual Property Creator(s) of its decision to protect the Intellectual Property and/or exploit it for commercial gain. - c) Employees shall have an absolute right to publicly disclose information about risks to research participants or the general public or threats to the public interest that become known in the course of their research.